InfosecMatter/Minimalistic-offensive-security-tools/README.md

 It takes a username and a wordlist (password list) as parameters and it tries to authenticate as the specified user account locally on the system.

-The tool keeps track of the progress in a state file.
-This allows the tool to be easily resumed if it was interrupted or skip already compromised accounts.
+The tool keeps track of the progress in a state file in the current working directory.
+This allows the tool to be resumed if it was interrupted or skip already compromised accounts.

 See the main article for detailed description: https://www.infosecmatter.com/minimalistic-local-admin-bruteforcer-windows-privilege-escalation/